Partial Excitation in Parameter Learning: Parameter Learning under Partial Persistent Excitation

 It should also be noted that a possibly discontinuous matrix ${{\hat N}_u}\hat N_u^{\top}$, even if bounded, may not be integrable (for example, in the case of having an oscillating discontinuity).
 Applying \eqref{N} can obtain an integrable matrix ${{\bar N}_u}\bar N_u^{\top}$, which guarantees a well-defined integral in \eqref{P}.
 Moreover, it reduces the computational load, in the sense that ${\hat N_u}$ is only computed at a frequency of $\delta$.

-\begin{thm} If the regressor $\phi(t)$ lacks persistency of excitation of order $q$, then the matrix $P(t)$ given by algorithm \eqref{QP} is continuously differentiable, satisfying $0 \le {P(t)} \le I$, and there exist two positive reals ${\rho_a}$ and ${\rho_b}$ such that Moreover, the decay rate ${\rho_b}$ can be made arbitrarily fast by increasing $\gamma$. \end{thm} \begin{proof} \textbf{Step 1:} Prove $0 \le {P(t)} \le I$.
-Rewrite \eqref{P} as
+\begin{thm} If regressor $\phi(t)$ displays PPE with lack of persistency of order $q$, then matrix $P(t)$ given by algorithm \eqref{QP} is continuously differentiable, satisfying $0 \le {P(t)} \le I$, and there exist two positive reals ${\rho_a}$ and ${\rho_b}$ such that Moreover, the decay rate ${\rho_b}$ can be made arbitrarily fast by increasing $\gamma$. \end{thm} { See Section~\ref{proofthe1} for the proof of Theorem~\ref{Theorem1}.}